In this post, you will find a list of the best point and shoot for video, which are great for Youtube videos and traveling.

 Each one of its versions has offered a great deal to them since they’re basically a professional camera in a very small body.

-Its fully manual mode, RAW shooting, high-quality lens, incredibly fast continuous shooting, and 4k video recording have made it a really good option for demanding people that are tired of carrying heavy gear around.
+Its fully manual mode, RAW shooting, high-quality lens, incredibly fast continuous shooting, and 4k video recording have made it a really good option for demanding people who are tired of carrying heavy gear around.

-Colors with this camera feel more real than with the G7 X, and it has incredible ultra slow-motion modes with a really high-quality lens and optical IS.
+The colors with this camera feel more real than with the G7 X, and it has incredible ultra slow-motion modes with a really high-quality lens and optical IS.

 However, it still lacks the external mic jack, which is another disadvantage compared to the Mark VII.
 But take into account that this one is a lot cheaper.